A matching decoder for bivariate bicycle codes: Decoder

 \subsection{Over-matching: the simplex-symatch decoder}

-While symatch functions well for a subclass of BB codes (\cref{fig:codecappl} left column), we find that, in the general case for codes with small $n$, individual matching results on symmetries may be unreliable (\cref{fig:codecappl} right column).
+While symatch functions well for a subclass of BB codes (\cref{fig:codecappl} left column), we find that, in the general case, individual matching results on symmetries may underperform (\cref{fig:codecappl} right column) due to short loops in $\mathcal{G}_{\Sigma}$.
 Here, we attempt to improve the reliability of our decoder using redundant matching subroutines.
-We generate $2^K-1$ non-trivial symmetries via linear combinations of the $K$ linearly independent symmetries of a code.
+We generate $2^K-1$ non-trivial symmetries via linear combinations of the $K$ independent symmetries of a code.
 Given that we can now match on up to $2^K-1$ symmetries, in this section we consider how we might compare the results of this over complete set of matching results to identify incorrect outcomes.

 Let us first outline how we can construct constraints among matching results.
 We consider three symmetries: $\Sigma_1$, $\Sigma_2$ and $\Sigma_{1+2} = \Sigma_1 + \Sigma_2$, where the third constrains the other.
 By linearity, using the cylinder trick on these three symmetries enables us to find the number of errors on logical operators $\overline{Z}_1$, $\overline{Z}_2$ and $\overline{Z}_1\overline{Z}_2$ respectively, where we choose to cut the cylinder from the same locations on the torus for each symmetry.
 Each matching result gives a corresponding bit outcome $b_1$, $b_2$ and $b_{1+2}$.
-In this example, assuming no matching results give incorrect results, these bit values are constrained to agree.
+Here, assuming no matching results give incorrect results, these bit values are constrained to agree.
 We have that

 where addition is performed modulo 2.
 Equivalently, we have the check $b_1 \oplus b_2 \oplus b_{1+2} = 0$.
 If this check constraint is violated, we can detect a single matching failure.
 In general, we find several constraints among $2^K-1$ matching results.
-In App.~\ref{App:Hamming}, we explicitly show how we can encode the complete set of $2^K-1$ matching results into a classical simplex code~\cite{eczoo_simplex} with parameters $[2^K-1, K, 2^{K-1} ]$ to correct upto $K/2$ matching failures, referring to this hereon as the simplex-symatch decoder.
+In App.~\ref{App:Hamming}, we explicitly show how we can encode the complete set of $2^K-1$ matching results into a classical simplex code~\cite{eczoo_simplex} with parameters $[2^K-1, K, 2^{K-1} ]$ to correct upto $K/2$ matching failures, naming this the simplex-symatch decoder, shown via solid blue curves in \cref{fig:codecappl}.